prd85/fullstackdocker/README.md

 ## 💾 Volumes
 - **pgdata:** Stores PostgreSQL data to persist across container restarts
 ## 📝 Notes
-- This setup is intended for development purposes
+- This setup is intended for development & testing purposes
 - Default credentials are used; update them for use case